-Trump’s Worst Moments From His “60 Minutes” Interview
+Trump's worst moments from his "60 Minutes" interview

 Trump signals the possible departure of Defense Secretary James Mattis:

-While discussing his growing dissatisfaction with Cabinet members and White House staff, Trump disparagingly referred to Mattis as a “Democrat” and signaled that he could be the next high-level administration official to leave:
+While discussing his growing dissatisfaction with Cabinet members and White House staff, Trump disparagingly referred to Mattis as a “Democrat” and signaled he could be the next high-level administration official to leave:

 Lesley Stahl: What about General Mattis?
 Is he going to leave?